 So, how long is it going to last?

-The last time this happened was in April 2016.
+The last time we saw the Sydney property market slowing was in April 2016.
 It only lasted a couple of weeks before the Reserve Bank dropped official rates and the boom kicked off again.
 The time before that was in September 2015, where a flood of spring stock kept the boom at bay until it kicked off again in January 2016.
 Right now we are on the cusp of winter, when stock levels are traditionally low, so this may keep the market simmering for a while.
 There doesn’t appear to be any interest rate drops on the horizon (on the contrary, watch out for banks bumping up rates!), so this could keep dampening buyer interest.

 We expect that the market from here will probably level off, meaning that substandard properties in blue chip locations will see an increase in days on market and greedy vendors won’t achieve their reserves.
 Growth will slow in blue chip suburbs and prices will fall in more volatile areas.
 Click To Tweet